 Those assets that either of you brings into the marriage with you will remain your own private property as long as you are able to keep the assets separate throughout your marriage, which can be exceptionally challenging.

 If separate assets become entwined with your marital assets, they lose their separate classification.
 As such, the separate nature of assets is often hotly contested during the divorce process.

 Some assets are distinctly separate, such as retirement accounts that either of you brings into the marriage.
 However, as they grow in value over the course of your marriage, the increase in value is considered marital and must be divided between you.
 The same is true of any increase in value of a business or real estate holding kept separate during the marriage.

 Keeping Separate Property Separate

-It is important to carefully consider separate property and to note that if the spouse to whom it belongs is not careful to keep it distinctly separate while you are married, it is very likely to become a marital asset.
-For example, if one of you brings a business into your marriage with you, any of the following can affect its separate nature:
+It is important to consider separate property carefully and to note that if the spouse to whom it belongs is not careful to keep it distinctly separate while you are married, it is very likely to become a marital asset.
+For example, if one of you brings a business into your marriage with you, any of the following factors can affect its separate nature:

 If the spouse who owns the business failed to pay himself or herself an appropriate wage (or any wage), the family’s finances likely subsidized his or her earnings – thus smudging the dividing line between separate and marital.